Nebraska Liberty Bell replica

 He knew the nearly four-foot-wide bell wasn’t going to fit through a three-foot-wide doorway.
 Nonetheless, he had a job to do.
 After some contemplation, he had an idea.
 If he could remove the bell from its stand and disassemble the revolving doors at the Capitol entrance, the bell just might make it through.

-As Hulfish and crew gently eased the one-ton bell through the new opening, there was no room even for daylight to pass through the space between bell and threshold.
+As Hulfish and crew gently eased the one-ton bell through the new opening, there was no room even for daylight to pass through the space between the bell and threshold.
 It was a tight fit, but it fit.

 It took nearly three hours to get the job done.
 The governor himself paid a visit to check on the progress.
 Finally, the Nebraska Liberty Bell replica, with crudely painted-on crack, was in its new home.